Monehin/circleday/TEST_COVERAGE.md

 - These are non-critical as the actual functionality is tested via server actions
 - Can be improved with better component mocking strategies

-**E2E Authentication:**
+**E2E Security Focus:**
-- E2E tests assume authentication is handled
+- E2E tests validate authentication middleware is working correctly
-- In real scenarios, you'd set up test users or use Playwright's session storage
+- Tests verify protected routes redirect to /login
+- Tests verify redirectTo parameter preservation for post-login navigation
+- This approach validates security without requiring test user setup
-- All security redirect tests are working correctly
+- All E2E tests should now pass in CI

 **Future Test Additions:**
 - Reminder rules tests (Epic 5)